THE OPINION MAKERS

-Curator Charlie Levine invited various artists from around the world to submit short silent films to be shown via her mobile phone and pico projector.
-As ringmaster she will pick and chose location and artwork along the way, as well as picking up new participating artists.
+Short silent films to be shown via mobile phone and pico projector.
 The Moving Image Project is about encounter, transience, travel and catching a glimpse.
 It encourages conversation, interaction and mimics Duchampís Museum in Suitcase, the idea that you can travel the world with an exhibition, in this case, in the palm of your hand.

 THE MOVING IMAGE PROJECT

 ARE YOU HAVING FUN?

 Pitt Projects, Metamatrix ArtLab and Sluice__ projects have teamed up to present the collaborative Are You Having Fun?
 An exhibition consisting of artists, curators, writers and art historians, whose practices span media and disciplines but whose work in each case - through conceptual, historical and organisational contexts - conceptually and materially explores the 'idea' and its mediation.

 Ben Street, Nathaniel Pitt, Karl England and Jean-Michel Crapanzano

 2014 Are You Having Fun?
 The Vazquez Building, NYC, USA